 QRWA's volunteer corps is our muscle.
 We connect scientists with lay-people, coordinating the training of volunteers to collect scientific data on water quality, conduct population surveys and monitor the physical characteristics of rivers.
 We enhance the public's river experience by providing seasonal guided trips, and participate in other organizations water-based events by providing paddling instructors, giving the public an opportunity to access the river and view its wildlife from a different perspective.
 We also offer free paddling during municipal family day and water trail day events.

 With the completion of our restoration project of the historic Dossin Beach Bathhouse on Hanover Pond and the Quinnipiac River now serving as our headquarters and a Regional Environmental Education Center every child in the watershed-and beyond-has an opportunity to experience the river, outdoor recreation and wildlife.
 The center is a staging area for our efforts to get kids and their families outside through exploration, boating, wildlife observation, healthful exercise, and fishing.
 Through the center, they will learn to become observant citizen scientists and stewards of the Quinnipiac River and its natural resources.
-The center and the grounds of the QRWA have become a platform for educational programs for our membership and the general public and also has a has a 2nd floor library and administrative offices.
-We are proud to have dedicated the Library to the Gattilia Family.
+The center and the grounds of the QRWA have become a platform for monthly environmental speaker topics for our membership and the general public and our butterfly and bee pollination habitat creates a peaceful haven for folks walking the nearby linear trails to sit and enjoy nature.
+The 2nd floor of our headquarters is complete with a resource library of books and information and we are proud to have dedicated the library to the Gattilia Family in acknowledgement of their years of dedication to improve the health of the Quinnipiac River in North Haven.

 QRWA has formed many effective public and private partnerships.
 Reflecting the trans-boundary nature of a watershed, QRWA works with its allies at the municipal, regional, state and federal level, as well as with universities and colleges, foundations, local schools, neighborhood groups, other environmental organizations, and the business community to champion resource protection as a public benefit.
 We consistently work with Connecticut’s Department of Energy and Environmental Protection (CT DEEP) Bureau of Water Management, Office of Long Island Sound Programs, and the CT DEEP Parks & Forests Division, as well as with the USDA's Natural Resource Conservation Service.
 The QRWA is an organizational member of Rivers Alliance of Connecticut, a state-wide rivers advocacy group, and the New Haven Environmental Coalition.